Ivan1248/Brushed-DC-motor-calculator/README.md

   Data Extraction: Easily extract necessary parameters from motor datasheets.

-  Calculation: Compute main characteristics based on extracted parameters.
+  Calculation: Compute main characteristics based on parameters extracted from the motor datasheet.

   Educational and Practical: Suitable for both educational purposes and real-world applications.

-For more information on formulas and motor calculations, refer to the Maxon Group Formulae Handbook: https://www.maxongroup.com/assets/public/caas/v1/media/219130/data/3baaf2304d150dfcf7215b2348bd3df8/maxon-knowlege-support-academy-pdf-en-download.pdf
+For more information on formulae and motor calculations, refer to the Maxon Group Formulae Handbook: https://www.maxongroup.com/assets/public/caas/v1/media/219130/data/3baaf2304d150dfcf7215b2348bd3df8/maxon-knowlege-support-academy-pdf-en-download.pdf